LGUG2Z/komorebi/README.md

-reload-configuration                       Reload ~/komorebi.ahk (if it exists) watch-configuration                        Enable or disable watching of ~/komorebi.ahk (if it exists) window-hiding-behaviour                    Set the window behaviour when switching workspaces / cycling stacks unmanaged-window-operation-behaviour       Set the operation behaviour when the focused window is not managed float-rule                                 Add a rule to always float the specified application manage-rule                                Add a rule to always manage the specified application
+reload-configuration                       Reload ~/komorebi.ahk (if it exists) watch-configuration                        Enable or disable watching of ~/komorebi.ahk (if it exists) window-hiding-behaviour                    Set the window behaviour when switching workspaces / cycling stacks cross-monitor-move-behaviour               Set the behaviour when moving windows across monitor boundaries toggle-cross-monitor-move-behaviour        Toggle the behaviour when moving windows across monitor boundaries unmanaged-window-operation-behaviour       Set the operation behaviour when the focused window is not managed float-rule                                 Add a rule to always float the specified application manage-rule                                Add a rule to always manage the specified application